deutsia/deutsia-radio/README.md

 **Do clearnet stations block Tor requests?**

 Not that I personally know of, although I am sure some do.
-If you find a station that isn't loading it's more likely the station is down, rather you're being blocked.
+If you find a station that isn't loading it's more likely the station is down, rather than your being blocked.
 If you think that's not the issue, try setting a new identity within Orbot, or disabling Tor.

 ## Requirements